lfuelling/ghost-theme-lerk/README.md

 #### Nav Links

-There are a few hardcoded links at `partials/header.hbs:27`, those should be replaced in your setup.
+There are a few hardcoded links at `partials/social-links.hbs`, those should be replaced in your setup.

+You can use the [FontAwesome icon reference](https://fontawesome.com/icons) for which icons are available.

 #### Search